neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media_strategy.md

 ### Quarterly Review

 Every three months: check in with team which posts worked, which content type attracts which audience.
-Optimize for profile visits, follower growth, and comment quality – not likes.
+Optimize for profile visits, follower growth, and comment quality, not likes.

 **Focus on:**
 - Profile visits